 On top of saving money, you could also maximize your profit, according to a 2019 Harvard Business Review article, sustainable products sales grew 5.6 times faster than products marketed as non-sustainable.

 2. Become an industry leader and gain market share

-In Sweden, there was a 9% fall in domestic flights and a 4% drop overall in 2019 due to the increase in the “flight shame”.
-What was the answer of the flight companies?
-Offsetting.
-Easyjet in November 2019 become the first airline company to offset the total of their carbon footprint, followed by many others (British airways, Quantas which has also zero-waste flight, delta, Air France, Air Canada, Air Blue, Jet start…).
+This ambitious move was followed by many others (British airways, Quantas which has also zero-waste flight, delta, Air France, Air Canada, Air Blue, Jet start…).
 Individuals acting collectively have the power to create change.
 When a leader of an industry commits publically to sustainability, all the competitors have to follow, it’s still time for your company to jump in the train of sustainability!

-Sadly at the moment, too few companies are taking actions.
-A survey by The Boston Consulting Group found out in 2018 that only 13% of companies were acting decisively by setting reduction target and reducing concretly their carbon footprint.
+At the moment, too few companies are taking actions to regenerate our planet, yet the movement is growing faster each year.
+A survey by The Boston Consulting Group found out in 2018 that only 13% of companies were acting decisively by setting reduction targets and reducing concretely their carbon footprint.

 Nowadays people are looking for a job with purpose and values, especially millennials.
-When it comes to sustainability in the company, they put a strong highlight on this aspect, as Fast Company reported, nearly 40% have chosen a job because of company sustainability.
+When it comes to sustainability in the company, applicants put a strong emphasis on this aspect.
+As Fast Company reported, nearly 40% have chosen a job because of company sustainability.
 Globally, more than a third of employees said that they’ve given more time and effort to a job because of their employer’s sustainability agenda.

 4. Retain customers because they are not joking about it

 According to Futerra, 88% of USA and UK consumers want brands to help them live sustainably.